Mart Sander: Writing and painting

-As of 2022, Sander has written eight novels in Estonian and English.
+As of 2022, Sander has written about a dozen novels and short story collections in Estonian and English.
 Sander's novel Litsid (The Whores) was the best-seller with the book dealer "Apollo" and at number two with the dealer Rahva Raamat for week 32 in 2015.
 Part II was published in 2017; in the Estonian Libraries Most Checked-Out Books in 2017 list, parts I and II occupied first and second position.
 Part III was published in December 2019.
 Sander has created, scripted and directed a historical drama series based on this trilogy.
 Season I premiered on Estonia's TV3 in February 2018.
 At the Estonian Entertainment Awards 2018, The Whores was nominated in two categories (Best TV Series Of The Year and Best Actress Of The Year - Merle Palmiste won for her leading role in the series).
 In April 2019, it was announced that the series has been purchased by the US, Russian and Spanish distributors.
 For the Estonian Film and TV Awards (EFTA) 2019, The Whores was nominated in three categories: Best TV Series, Best Actress (Merle Palmiste) and Best Script (Mart Sander).
 It won the Best TV Series of 2018 award.
 In September 2019, US film and TV site WeAreCult published a positive review of the series, predicting it "could grab a Downton Abbey-esque following due to the period trappings and compelling dramatic through-line".
 The second season The Women's War was launched on Go3 in November 2020.

 Sander's collection of short stories Eerie Fairy Tales (with author's illustrations) hit the shelves on 1 May 2019, and finished the first week as #5 on the best seller list, remaining on the Top Ten List for five weeks.
 It was soon turned into a feature film, which premiered on 13 December 2019.
 The third book in The Whores - series was launched on 14 December 2019.
 The international rights to the novel trilogy have been acquired by the Scandinavian media giant Bonnier Group; the first to publish the translation is the oldest and largest Finnish publishing company, WSOY, who launched the series early in 2022.